 If you wish to live off campus, your proxy will fill out and hand in your off-campus housing application.
 Applications will become available in the spring semester.
 NOTE: Not all students who apply will be able to live off-campus.
 Only a limited number of off-campus permissions will be granted.

-Appendix I: Transfer Credit Policy Appendix II: Student Agreement Form
+Appendix I: Transfer Credit Policy Appendix II: Memo on Health Insurance